Flixbox/jobseeker/assets/jobseeking_prompt.md

 - "expected_documents": e.g. "CV, Cover Letter, Salary Expectations".
 - "application_medium": e.g. "Email, Quick Apply" / "Company Portal".
 - "red_flags": Array of strings that are red flags for the job.
 Example: ["Customer presence expected", "Angular role", "Back-end heavy"]
+- "tech_stack": Array of strings that are the tech stack of the job.
+Example: ["React", "Node.js", "TypeScript", "GitHub", "GitHub Actions"]
 - "full_post": Return the cleaned *full original* job advert text in markdown.
 Your hierarchy levels start at ###.

 If the job advert is from a headhunting company, you evaluate the company behind the posting.
 Guess if the data is unavailable.